 About this artwork

-This dance staff depicts a warrior flanked by a bound captive and a nursing mother.
-A warrior and captive also appear on the adjacent stool, which is attributed to the same unidentified Ketu master.
-These works were made during a period of civil war and reflect the turbulence of the time.
-On the staff, the warrior’s cap is depicted as a crooked phallus, a symbol of Esu, the divine messenger, facilitator, and provocateur, who is associated with action and generation.
-The crook allows the staff to be carried over the shoulder, just as the warrior carries his gun and as Esu is said to carry his cudgel.
+This dance staff for the deity Eshu depicts a warrior flanked by a bound captive and a nursing mother.
+This work was made during a turbulent period of civil war.
+The warrior’s cap is depicted as a crooked phallus, which is a symbol of Eshu—the divine messenger, facilitator, and provocateur—and allows for the staff to be hooked over the shoulder.

 - Esu Dance Staff (Ogo Elegbara)